-Research has shown that roughly 80 percent of IVC filters can be removed, but there some cases where they have to be left in the body.
+Research has shown that roughly 80 percent of IVC filters can be removed, but there are some cases where they have to be left in the body.

 If a filter cannot be removed, the patient may have to consider a second surgery or leave the device in.
 Blood thinner dosages may have to be adjusted before any further surgery, but if the filter has grown into the vein’s scar tissue, removal becomes increasingly complicated.
 Advanced surgery centers may be able to use a laser to remove some of these devices.

-In this procedure, a laser is inserted with the catheter and sheath that would normally remove the filter.
+In this procedure, a laser is inserted inside the catheter and sheath that would normally remove the filter.
 The laser burns away the scar tissue until the filter can be collapsed, collected in a sheath and removed with the catheter.

 Studies have shown that the longer a retrievable IVC filter remains in place, the more difficult it is to remove.
 It may also increase the risk of complications such as vein perforation, the filter breaking or broken parts reaching and damaging the heart, lung or other organs.

 Blood clots are the body’s natural response to stop bleeding.
 Doctors may implant IVC filters after a major surgery or accident that triggers this clotting response because they may believe a patient is at risk of suffering a pulmonary embolism.
 The FDA recommends retrievable filters be removed as soon as the clotting risk is over, usually after just a few weeks.
 But many are left in place for years.